lunabear27/taskly/README.md

 1. Build the project: `npm run build`
 2. Deploy the `dist` folder to Netlify
 3. Add environment variables in Netlify dashboard

+## 🐛 Known Issues & Solutions

+### Rate Limiting

+- The app includes smart rate limiting handling for email verification
+- Users will see a countdown timer when hitting rate limits
+- This prevents spam and protects the Supabase service

+### Email Verification

+- Users must verify their email before logging in
+- Clear notifications guide users through the process
+- Rate limiting protection prevents abuse

 ## 🤝 Contributing